jamesshore/intro.js/README.md

 The Legacy Code Challenge episodes are about refactoring and adding tests to legacy code.
 The episodes use Afshin Mehrabani's [Intro.js](http://usablica.github.io/intro.js/) as an example.
 This repository is a fork of Intro.js.

 The [first episode](http://www.letscodejavascript.com/v3/episodes/lab/6) focused on reverse engineering the design of Intro.js and creating a test strategy.
-You can find the notes from that work in [todo.txt](./todo.txt).
+The source code for that episode is on the [lab6 branch](https://github.com/jamesshore/lab6_legacy_code/tree/lab6) and the notes from that work can be found in [todo.txt](https://github.com/jamesshore/lab6_legacy_code/blob/lab6/todo.txt).
 For details, watch [the screencast](http://www.letscodejavascript.com/v3/episodes/lab/6).

 The [second episode](http://www.letscodejavascript.com/v3/episodes/lab/7) focused on introducing automating “pinning tests” to Intro.js.
 Pinning tests are rough tests designed to tell you when you’ve changed the behavior of your code in some way.
-The source code for that episode is on the [lab7 branch](https://github.com/jamesshore/lab6_legacy_code/tree/lab6) and the pinning tests can be found in the [tests directory](https://github.com/jamesshore/lab6_legacy_code/tree/lab6/tests).
+They can be found in the [tests directory](https://github.com/jamesshore/lab6_legacy_code/tree/lab7/tests).
 For details, watch [the screencast](http://www.letscodejavascript.com/v3/episodes/lab/7).

 The remaining episodes are still in progress.